• Contributes to the advancement of PID on an international level

 COMMITMENT TO THE HIGHEST STANDARDS IN CME/CPD

-(gCMEp), a member organization contributing to improving health outcomes by:
+(gCMEp), a member organisation contributing to improving health outcomes by:

 Championing best practice in CME